pjmcar23/latin101profile/translation3.md

 What case is the phrase illō tempōre and why is it in that case?

-> The ablative is used to show a separation between Erechtheus and Neptune's son, Eumolpus.
+> The ablative is used to show that during the time that Erechtheus had four daughters, Neptune's son, Eumolpus went to attack Athens.

-**Think about the meaning of the word *tempore* (from *tempus, temporis*).
-It's not describing a separation between Erechtheus and Eumolpus.**

 What part of speech is oppugnandās?